keeganlannon/domainisolation/README.md

 The iptables scripts are a list of iptables rules that would created an isolated domain for devices already connected with an IPsec tunnel.

+This script will have continuous changes and additions.
+The goal is to have many more options for iptables policies that can be created.